metaisbeta/asniffer/joss-paper/paper.md

 - Annotation Nesting Level (ANL): Annotations can have other annotations as arguments, which translates into nested annotations.
 ANL measures how deep an annotation is nested.
 The root level is considered value zero.
 The annotations \texttt{@Stateless} has ANL value of zero, while \texttt{@JoinColumn} has ANL equals two.
 This data is because it has \texttt{@AssociationOverride} as a first level, and then the \texttt{@AssociationOverrides} adds another nesting level, hence the value ANL is two.
 It is an ```Annotation Metric```.

 - LOC in Annotation Declaration (LOCAD): LOC (Line of Code), is a well-known metric that counts the number of code lines.
-The LOCAD is proposed as a variant of LOC that counts the number of lines used in an annotation declaration. \texttt{@AssociationOverrides} has a LOCAD value of five, while \texttt{@NamedQuery} has LOCAD equals four.
+We proposed LOCAD as a variant of LOC that counts the number of lines used in an annotation declaration. \texttt{@AssociationOverrides} has a LOCAD value of five, while \texttt{@NamedQuery} has LOCAD equals four.
 It is an ```Annotation Metric```.

 # Annotation Sniffer

 The ASniffer tool uses the JDT[^1](Java Development Tools) API to build the Abstract Syntax Tree (AST) from a text file containing the source code.
 The ASniffer traverses this AST, visiting the nodes and gathering information about the code elements.
-After the processing is done, an XML is generated as output.
+After the processing is done, it generates an XML as output.

 [^1]: \url{https://www.eclipse.org/jdt/}